-Among the “core” aims will be the structuring of a novel 5G-oriented network architecture that will be able to serve not only modern mobile broadband applications/services but simultaneously multiple domains coming from vertical industries, thus promoting 5G inclusion in a variety of market sectors (such as health, transportation, tourism, agriculture, industry and many more).
+Among the “core” aims will be the structuring of a novel 5G-oriented network architecture that will be able to serve not only modern mobile broadband applications/services but simultaneously multiple domains coming from vertical industries, thus promoting 5G inclusion in a variety of market sectors (such as automotive, health, transportation, tourism, agriculture, industry, media and many more).

-It is expected that other European 5G-PPP projects actually having cooperation with 5G ESSENCE, are also to “join” the 5th “5G-PINE” Workshop, by providing results and/or other experiences based upon their progress.
+It is expected that other European 5G-PPP projects actually having cooperation with 5G-DRIVE, are also to “join” the 6th “5G-PINE” Workshop, by providing results and/or other experiences based upon their progress.

 Some of these 5G-PPP projects of phase 3 (i.e., those that are relevant to the 5G-PINE 2020 Workshop / AIAI 2020 framework) are to be officially invited to contribute to the Workshop.

-The 1st 5G-PINE Workshop has been organised in the context of the AIAI-2016 International Conference (Thessaloniki, Greece, September 2016).
+The 1st 5G-PINE Workshop has been organized in the context of the AIAI-2016 International Conference (Thessaloniki, Greece, September 2016).

-The 2nd 5G-PINE Workshop has been organised in the context of the EANN-2017 International Conference (Athens, Greece, August 2017).
+The 2nd 5G-PINE Workshop has been organized in the context of the EANN-2017 International Conference (Athens, Greece, August 2017).

-The 3rd 5G-PINE Workshop has been organised in the context of the AIAI-2018 International Conference (Rhodes, Greece, May 2018).
+The 3rd 5G-PINE Workshop has been organized in the context of the AIAI-2018 International Conference (Rhodes, Greece, May 2018).

-The 4th 5G-PINE Workshop has been organised in the context of the AIAI-2019 International Conference (Hersonissos, Heraklion, Crete, May 2019).
+The 4th 5G-PINE Workshop has been organized in the context of the AIAI-2019 International Conference (Hersonissos, Heraklion, Crete, Greece, May 2019).